 1Does LumenCache have UL safety certification?

 The Proof-of-concept LibRE product passed UL2108 Low Voltage Lighting certification in 2017 by Intertek and we transferred the certificate to SGS for production convenience in 2019.
 ReNetA will have UL certificates for several categories including UL924 Emergency Lighting.
-You can participate in the Early Release Program to get early access to ReNetA, but the UL certification will be completed after this early batch and should be in place before the first production batches at the and of the year, Dec 2023.
+You can participate in the Early Release Program to get early access to ReNetA, but the UL certification will be completed after this early batch and should be in place by the first production batches near June 2024.
 Thanks to the Class 2 Power of the system, most inspectors will approve the system as low voltage regardless of the UL status, but BE SURE to ask them first!
 It's always good practice to show them everything long before installation and inspection so they have time to learn about DC lighting and know what codes to inspect to.

 2Can I use any light fixture or only the lights from LumenCache?